Policies

 Tigers Hockey Club would like to remind and encourage all members that whether they are a player, parent, coach, administrator, official or spectator to treat everyone with respect and behave in a sportsmanlike manner at all times.
 Tigers Hockey Club strongly endorses Hockey Australia's Codes of Behaviour and penalties will apply for breaches of these Codes.

-Hockey Australia Code of Behaviour (2019)
+Hockey Australia Code of Conduct (2024)

-Nightcliff University Tigers Code of Conduct (2016)
+Nightcliff Tigers Hockey Club Code of Conduct (2016)

 Social Media Policy